The Ultimate guide to solo hiking & camping the Tour du Mont Blanc

 - ultralight pillow

 - camp stove— I actually ditched my stove and cookwear after the first few days, just cooking my mountain pouch food with cold water.
 If I had a second person to share weight with, it would have been fine, but I wanted to keep my pack as light as possible and I was already carrying a 2 man tent.

 - gas canister— you’ll have to buy this in Chamonix or Les Houches since you can’t fly with it.

-- cookware— I only carried a long spoon to stir and eat directly from my mountain pouches (after I left my bowls with Katy on the 2nd day).
+- cookware— I only carried a spoon to stir and eat directly from my mountain pouches, but these are the bowls I usually hike with.

 - mountain food— I brought about 5 pouches of food and they lasted for multiple meals, especially when eaten with a baguette.
 All of the pouch meals I had could be cooked with only cold water, even the ones that say they require hot water, you just need to leave the water in the pouch for a few hours rather than a few minutes.
 I would put water in the pouch in the morning and the food would be completely rehydrated and delicious by lunchtime, when I would just eat straight from the pouch.
 This site makes the most amazing mountain food, you’ll want to eat it all the time.

 I saved a lot of weight by packing hardly any clothing, but I basically wore everything to sleep.
 Long sleeve, fleece, down jacket, tights, fleece leggings, and wool socks..
 I got really cold in my tent, despite a warm sleeping bag, so don’t skimp on warm clothing if you’re also someone who runs cold.
 Better to carry a few extra items than to not get any sleep at night because you’re freezing!

 - 1x fleece pullover/zip-up for the evenings

 - down jacket— really glad to have this at night and on the windy mountain passes